-As with student learning, the quality of teaching is impacted by educator health.
+Providing Affordable Health Insurance for Education Employees: As with student learning, the quality of teaching is impacted by educator health.
 Escalating health insurance premiums and benefit decreases impact recruitment and retention of quality educators.
 Appropriate health care options must be provided.
-The statutory limit for

-Protecting Retiree Health Care

-When the New Mexico Retiree Health Care Authority (NMRHCA) was created, it was not a pre-funded retirement benefits program.
+The statutory limit for employer-paid insurance premium subsidies must be funded to maintain a healthy workforce of quality educators.
+Require Districts to pay more of, or all, the premium cost for health insurance for all employees.
+Use funds to give a one-time cash infusion to the New Mexico Public Schools Insurance Authority.
+Protecting Retiree Health Care: When the New Mexico Retiree Health Care Authority (NMRHCA) was created, it was not a pre-funded retirement benefits program.
 Provide sufficient funds to maintain the commitment made by New Mexico citizens to public employees.
 Limited increases in employee and employer withholdings, funded by the State, to improve the solvency of the system may be required.

-Preserving Public Funding

-Resist schemes to privatize the education of any public-school students.
+Preserving Public Funding: Resist schemes to privatize the education of any public-school students.
 Privatization of educational services cannot be tolerated, including those supported by the PED through below-the-line programs funneling public funds to private enterprises.
 Privatization is an abdication of public accountability.
-We must avoid giving control of nea students' education to private, for-profit providers and charter "management" corporations-be they delivered on-site or through virtual technology.
+We must avoid giving control of students' education to private, for-profit providers and charter "management" corporations-be they delivered on-site or through virtual technology.
+Place a moratorium on the expansion of charter schools.

-Preventing Vouchers, Tax Credits, Public Scholarships or Other Schemes to Privatize Public Schools and Resources

-Free and uniform public schools are required by the New Mexico Constitution.
+Preventing Vouchers, Tax Credits, Public Scholarships or Other Schemes to Privatize Public Schools and Resources: Free and uniform public schools are required by the New Mexico Constitution.
 Direct all financial support for student education toward fulfillment of this constitutional obligation, and not toward supporting private schools, home schooling, or for-profit management of public schools, including charters.
-The privatization of any public-school employee positions be they full-time, part-time, or temporary, must be resisted.
+The privatization of any public-school employee positions, whether full-time, part-time, or temporary, must be resisted.

-Building Higher Education Funding

-Higher Education funding must be fully restored, and no more cuts made.
+Building Higher Education Funding: Higher Education funding must be fully restored, and no more cuts made.
 A statutorily defined formula, similar to that in the School Finance Act for Public Schools, should be enacted to provide sufficient funding for Higher Education, holding harmless all institutions during the transition.
 Funding cannot be allowed for any form of "Merit Pay," but must allow Higher Education to prioritize equitable faculty and staff increases over capital costs.

-Adequately Funding Fixed Costs

-We advocate funding to provide for built-in fixed costs and for district flexibility so employees and elected school boards, through collective bargaining, may determine local priorities.
+Adequately Funding Fixed Costs: We advocate funding to provide for built-in fixed costs and for district flexibility so employees and elected school boards, through collective bargaining, may determine local priorities.

-Staffing for Students Needs
+Staffing for Student Needs

-Student Mental Health Needs

-Education Support professionals (ESP) can have profound effects on student learning and are vital to properly address everyday student issues such as physical and mental health problems, homelessness, and all adverse childhood experiences (ACES) Mental health needs are best served when the school community is supported by a team of trained professionals and support staff including licensed School Social Workers, Licensed school Counselors, Licensed School Psychologists, Licensed School Nurses, and Behavioral Support Specialists.
+Student Mental Health Needs: Education Support professionals (ESP) can have profound effects on student learning and are vital to properly address everyday student issues such as physical and mental health problems, homelessness, and all adverse childhood experiences (ACES) Mental health needs are best served when the school community is supported by a team of trained professionals and support staff including licensed School Social Workers, Licensed school Counselors, Licensed School Psychologists, Licensed School Nurses, and Behavioral Support Specialists.

-Social Emotional Learning

-Social emotional learning is not an add on-it must be embedded into classrooms and school cultures.
+Social Emotional Learning: Social emotional learning is not an add on-it must be embedded into classrooms and school cultures.
 Honoring the social emotional needs of learners is negated if we try to teach faster so that students try to learn fast to "catch up."
 Students can better obtain real-life skills, such as critical thinking, when they are supported in the engagement of deep curricular studies and when schools move away from overly abundant lists of content designed to prepare students for standardized tests.